Types Of Alcohol That Will Get You Drunk Without A Terrible Hangover

 4. Skip Anything Carbonated

-Champagne, Four Lokos (what are you, 17 years old?), and you Red Bull vodkas aren’t helping your next day struggle.
+Champagne, Four Lokos (what are you, 17 years old?), and your Red Bull vodkas aren’t helping your next-day struggle.
 Basically, anything carbonated increases your rate of alcohol absorption.
-Which, like, is awesome while you’re drinking, but not so awesome the next morning.
+Which is, like, great while you’re drinking, but not so awesome the next morning.

-Yah, it kind of makes you look like a narc, but if you insist on drinking beer at the bar then stick with the light stuff.
-The same rule applies with beer as with liquor—the clearer or less dark it is, the less terrible your hangover shall be.
+Yeah, it kind of makes you look like a narc, but if you insist on drinking beer at the bar then stick with the light stuff.
+The same rule applies with beer as with liquor—the lighter in color, the less terrible your hangover will be.
+Plus, while it might seem lame in the moment, you could always have a non-alcoholic beer in between normal beers to save yourself a headache.

 Beer